Mike Ford Player Props: Mariners vs. Marlins

 Mike Ford At The Plate

-- Ford has two home runs and a walk while batting .167.
+- Ford has four home runs and a walk while hitting .273.

-- Ford has gotten a hit in three of eight games this year, but he has zero multi-hit games.
+- Ford has picked up a hit in four games this season (44.4%), including one multi-hit game.

-- In eight games played this year, he has homered in two of them.

-- Ford has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.